 - Can clog up an auto-feeder because of varied flake sizes

 Available in everything from a 1.58oz box to a 1.75lb container, this cichlid food mix is designed for top and mid-feeding cichlids from around the world.
 It’s great for African cichlids and can also be used for most American cichlids, though some high protein live food or meat-based food is a good addition for American cichlids that tend to be more carnivorous.
-The balanced nutrients include a high protein content from quality fish meal and shrimp meal.
+The balanced nutrients include a high protein content from quality fish meals and shrimp meals.

-Tetra’s flake foods are developed with a formula that helps them stay complete while fish are feedings.
+Tetra’s flake foods are developed with a formula that helps them stay complete while fish are fed.
 Instead of breaking up into a lot of tiny pieces that can be ignored by fish, they stick together for longer and are slower to disintegrate into water.
-The result of this formula change is fewer broken up flake food pieces in the water, giving a cleaner appearance to the tank.
+The result of this formula change is fewer broken-up flake food pieces in the water, giving a cleaner appearance to the tank.
 Flakes staying together more easily also helps your fish to eat them entirely, getting all the nutrients and filling up more quickly.

 2. Aqueon Cichlid Pellets

 - Slow-sinking helps cichlids to eat the pellets more efficiently

 - Good for other fish besides cichlids, provides balanced nutrition for many tropical fish